 - The amount of light they get – early morning to midday light is great.

 - How often they are watered – only water at the soil, not the leaves and do it each week, first thing in the morning.
 Always check the soil if you live in an air conditioned environment as this can dry out the soil quicker.

 - Drainage of the soil – herbs don’t like to have their roots sitting in wet soil.

 - How often the leaves are trimmed – this is easy to do if they are being used for cooking.

 My herbs have been planted in pots that don’t have drainage holes.
-To counteract this, I have put a layer of gravel/stones at the bottom of the pot and have used potting mix and cacti mix to allow for adequate drainage.
+I have put a layer of gravel/stones at the bottom of the pot and have used potting mix and cacti mix to allow for adequate drainage.